-Mr. Altman: Mr. Altman received a discretionary annual bonus with a value of \$4.00 million for 2013, a 28.7% decrease from the prior year.
-In determining this amount, the Compensation Committee recognized Mr. Altman's significant contribution to client engagements, his leadership of key strategic initiatives and his significant contributions in building the brand of the firm.
-The Compensation Committee noted that in 2013 Mr. Altman contributed to many of the Company's most significant client relationships and continued its long standing practice of taking into account revenues generated directly or indirectly by an Advisory SMD in determining Mr. Altman's bonus.
-The Compensation Committee also noted that he was deeply involved in many of our partner recruiting initiatives.
+Mr. Altman: Mr. Altman received a discretionary annual bonus with a value of \$6.5 million for 2014.
+In determining this amount, the Compensation Committee recognized his significant contribution to client engagements, which generated significant revenues, and his leadership of key strategic initiatives, including the successful expansion of our coverage of the technology sector.
+The Compensation Committee further noted that, together with Mr. Schlosstein, Mr. Altman led many of the Company's recruiting initiatives.

-Mr. Walsh: Mr. Walsh was awarded a discretionary annual bonus with a value of \$1.45 million for 2013, a 7.4% increase from the prior year.
-In determining Mr. Walsh's bonus, the Compensation Committee took into account the success of our business, his management and oversight of the operating risks of our businesses, and his sustained focus on controlling the cost of operations, as well as the overall financial performance of the Company.
+Mr. Walsh: Mr. Walsh was awarded a discretionary annual bonus with a value of \$1.75 million for 2014.
+In determining Mr. Walsh's bonus, the Compensation Committee took into account his contribution to the success of our business, including his role in the acquisition and integration of ISI.
+The Compensation Committee also considered his ongoing management and oversight of the operating and reputational risks of the business and his sustained focus on controlling the costs of operations.

-Mr. Sibbald: Mr. Sibbald was awarded a discretionary annual bonus with a value of \$1.84 million.
+Mr. Sibbald: Mr. Sibbald was awarded a discretionary annual bonus with a value of \$4.45 million for 2014.
 In determining this amount, the Compensation Committee principally took into account revenues generated by Mr. Sibbald as a senior partner in the European Advisory business.
-The value of Mr. Sibbald's annual bonus for 2013 was 52.6% less than his annual bonus for 2012.
+The Compensation Committee also considered his continued leadership of the U.K. Advisory business.